Connecting to HubSpot

 - Click Create Connection.

 You can also optionally change a value for the Metadata Cache parameter.
-This parameter determines how often the cached metadata are updated.
+This parameter determines for how long the cached metadata for the connection are considered valid.
 By default, Skyvia caches metadata of available objects in cloud sources.
-When creating a connection, you can configure how often cache is refreshed or, when the connection already exists, you can reset it manually on the Connection Editor page by clicking the Clear Cache button.
-The following values are available for this setting:
+Whenever necessary, you can reset metadata cache for a connection manually in the Connection Editor by clicking the Clear Cache button.
+The following values are available for this parameter: